relieved

 Spanish

-Word relieve is considered uncommon in modern English.
+Word relieved is considered rare in modern English.

 Definitions